What Are Kroger Money Services’ Hours?

 You can also cash PIN debit cards.

-To cash a check, you’ll need to bring the check and a valid ID.
-Acceptable IDs include a U.S. passport, driver’s license or other state-issued ID, military ID, resident alien ID, matricula consular ID or tribal nation or reservation ID.
+To cash a check, you’ll need to bring the check, your Social Security number or taxpayer identification number and a valid ID.
+Acceptable IDs include a driver’s license or other state-issued ID, U.S. passport, military ID, resident alien ID, matricula consular ID, or tribal nation or reservation ID.

 The cost to cash a check for up to $2,000 is $4 if you have a Kroger card and $4.50 if you don’t.
 If your check is for more than that amount, the cost is $7 with a Kroger card and $7.50 without one.
 Costs can vary by location.

 You can send money domestically or internationally at Money Services locations.
 You’ll need to bring the funds you want to send, either in cash or on a debit card; the recipient’s name, city, state and country; and your own government-issued ID.
 Fees vary depending on the amount being sent and the location it’s being sent to.